stacykimberley/anatomy-quiz/README.md

 ![Color pallete](assets/images/readme/color-pallete.png)

 Color pallete was mostly derived from the background image so everything looks well put together and  aesthetically pleasing.
-They also fit naturally with the human anatomu aesthetic: red for blood, blue reprents life/ water and, black & white provide contrast between the background image and text.
+They also fit naturally with the human anatomy aesthetic: red for blood, blue represents life/ water and, black & white provide contrast between the background image and text.

 ### Font